 The historic Secondary School core program, operating since 1904, offers girls and boys from throughout Greece an accredited general high school education with an innovative afternoon program focusing on practical skills in a full range of agricultural, technical and ecological subjects.
 Most students live in campus dormitories and all students follow an extracurricular program that reinforces strong traditions in both Greek and American cultures.

 The Perrotis College of Agriculture, Environment and Life Sciences, founded in 1996, educates leaders for sustainable development in Greece, throughout southeastern Europe, and beyond.
 The English language curriculum leading to the BSc (Hons) degree prepares graduates for management positions in life sciences, food technology, agriculture, and preservation of natural resources.
-As of 2013 Perrotis College also offers a one year certificate program in Greek titled “Contemporary Agricultural Practices” for high school graduates.
 The Center for Agricultural Innovation & Entrepreneurship at the American Farm School, operated under the direction of Perrotis College, opened in September 2012, and the Perrotis College Krinos Olive Center began operation in 2013.
 In October 2017, Perrotis College introduced the School of Graduate Studies offering M.Sc. degrees.

 The Dimitris & Aliki Perrotis Library serves every facet of education through its collection of books, periodicals, electronic resources and web-based applications.